About Bayview Opera House, Inc.

 BVOH is accepting applications for new board members.
 Board members are expected to actively participate in board meetings, join committees and task forces as needed, volunteer for and attend Opera House events and programs, donate to the organization and participate in fundraising efforts.
 To apply, please send your resume to secretary Micah Fobbs along with a letter stating your interest in the Bayview Opera House.

 Theo Ellington, President.
-Director of Public Affairs for the Golden State Warrriors.
+San Francisco Human Rights Commissioner, Formerly Director of Public Affairs for the Golden State Warriors.
 He holds a Bachelor of Arts in Political Science and a Master’s degree in Urban Affairs from the University of San Francisco.
 Theo has served on the Redevelopment Successor Agency Commission for the Office of Community Investment and Infrastructure, following his service on the Youth and Southeast Facilities Commission and the Youth Commission.

 Thor Kaslofsky, Vice President.
-Principle, Ground Urban Development.
+Principal, Kaslofsky & Associates.
 Formerly Hunters Point Shipyard Project Manager with the Office of Community Investment and Infrastructure.
 He received his MBA from New York’s Baruch College business school.

 Jacqueline "Jackie" Cohen, Co-Treasurer.
 Co-director 100% College Prep Institute's Parent Academy.
 She was recognized by San Francisco Foundation’s Koshland Civic Unity Program, providing her an opportunity to join seven other Fellows to invest $300,000 to improve the quality of life for Bayview residents.